King of Swamp Castle: Don't like her? What's wrong with her? She's beautiful! She's rich! She's got huge ...tracts of land!

 - This is one of the many tropes examined (and confirmed) by MythBusters: working as a barista, Kari earns 30-40% more tips from both genders when she wore extra-large fake breasts, as compared with her normal bust and when she bound them.

-- The Good Place: Tahani notes that she is "cursed with ample bosom".
+- The Good Place: Tahani notes that her bosom is large more than once approvingly.

 - The makeover reality TV series The Swan usually had each contestant getting some form of breast augmentation.